 Lisa’s first unofficial workshop was at the 1996 NAEYC Conference in Dallas, TX when the presenter of a morning session promising handouts and activity ideas didn’t show up.
 After announcing to her new conference friend sitting next to her, “I could do that” and having her new friend say, “I dare you.”
 The rest as they say, is history.
 Lisa jumped on stage and did an impromptu session for over 500 participants.
 The door to what we do now was opened in Dallas.
 I will be forever thankful.

-Lisa’s first leap into the vending/sales arena was in 1997.
-Lisa and Tom thought that KITS to make all the Ooey Gooey® activities would be a big hit!
+Lisa’s first leap into the vending/sales arena was in 1997 when she thought that KITS to make all the Ooey Gooey® activities would be a big hit!
 One stop shopping!
 You know, everything you need to make flubber, ooblick, knox molds, etc etc. Well, they were NOT hits.
 Not.
 At.
 All.
-And Tom and Lisa had a garage full of all the supplies for years.
-It all eventually got used up but for awhile it looked like an ideal teacher pantry in the garage.
-And for awhile, we actually considered opening a “teacher’s pantry” type of store.
+And she had a garage full of all the supplies for years.
+It all eventually got used up but for awhile it looked like an ideal teacher pantry in the garage – in fact, I considered opening a “teacher’s pantry” type of store.
 Another great idea on the loooong list which I keep on my wall.

 While presenting her first keynote in 2001 Lisa slipped, lost her balance and almost fell off the stage as she retold a very wild rendition of the popcorn story!
 The people in the front row had already jumped up and were ready to catch her!

 Lisa’s bags get checked all the time when she flies.
 But one time was kind of funny… she was heading to the San Francisco Bay Area and in the workshop tubs were unmarked, unlabeled baggies of baking soda and cornstarch for the Ooey Gooey® workshop.
 Needless to say it was an interesting experience… and is probably on her permanent record.